LokimuKH19/POD-PINN-LFR-MCP-Design-Framework/model_summon/Readme.md

 ---

 When Activate `Interpolator.py`, neccesary model parameters and normalizers will be saved automatically in the `Interpolator` filefolder.
+See the calculation settings in the `Reproductive Description.txt` in that folder.